microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/serviceinformation.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Represents basic descriptive data about cloud services that a user has chosen to refer to from their account.
+The [serviceInformation](serviceinformation.md) resource type represents basic descriptive data about cloud services that a user has chosen to refer to from their account.

 ## Properties